Skunks:

 Unfortunately skunks are avid carriers of rabies.
 This can be transmitted to humans and pets, even horses!
 They may also carry a host of other parasites and diseases including mites, lice, fleas, worms, mange, and distemper.

-Skunks left living under stoops, etc, can make biohazardous conditions with their urine, feces, illnesses, and habits of eating other dead animals.
+Skunks left living under stoops, etc, can make biohazardous conditions with their urine, feces, illnesses, and habits of eating the carcasses of dead animals.

-We offer services to trap and remove nuisance skunks, and in nearly all cases we can do this without having the animal spray.
-Please contact us if you suspect you have a skunk problem.
+There is only one sure way how to get rid of a skunk or skunks, and that is to have them trapped and taken away professionally.
+We trap and remove nuisance skunks, and in most cases we can do this without having the animal spray.* Please contact us if you suspect you have a skunk problem.
 If you are unsure what type of animal is causing your wildlife problem, we will be able to tell you upon our thorough and expert inspection.

 630.443.4500 847.695.9899 630.668.9899 630.289.4854